Beyond Loss: Moving Ahead

 - What were my assumptions about the way I (we) were going to create a family?

 - Am I having any judgments about myself in this process which may be keeping me from moving forward? (e.g. “I should not be so ‘down’, should just toughen up and tolerate my physical or emotional discomfort, etc.”)

 - Have I educated myself fully about my medical options?

 - Am I getting the emotional support I need to feel centered and clear about my thoughts?
 (RESOLVE support groups or infertility support books like Alice Domar’s Conquering Infertility are extraordinarily helpful.)

 - If I’m confused, what is contributing to that confusion?
 What can I do to resolve the confusion?
 If I’m afraid, can I articulate my fears out loud or in writing so that I can challenge them with information?

 Having the courage to consider these things in an open and compassionate manner is the way to acceptance and resolution.
-Your path to parenthood or child-free living may not be what you initially envisioned but that does not mean you will not get to a happy ending.
+Your path to parenthood or living without children may not be what you initially envisioned but that does not mean you will not get to a happy ending.
 Loss does not mean your life will not be wonderful.
 It means letting go of what is not working in order to make room for something different.